WebGL 01: "Hello, triangle!"

 3. 3/4 left-to-right (0.5) and 1/4 of the way bottom-to-top (-0.5)

-This is a JavaScript array of numbers, which has two properties that aren't GPU friendly.
+This is just a JavaScript array of numbers, which is a problem.

-First, JavaScript arrays aren't necessarily contiguous - meaning the actual binary data for each element isn't necessarily right next to the other elements in RAM.
+For one, JavaScript arrays aren't necessarily contiguous - the actual binary data in memory for each element might not be right next to its neighbors.

-Second, JavaScript arrays are made up of the default JavaScript number type, which is a 64-bit floating point number.
-GPUs really prefer 32-bit floats.
+JavaScript arrays are made up of the JavaScript Number type, which is a 64-bit floating point number.
+GPUs quite prefer 32-bit floats.

-Thankfully, the solution to both problems exists in something that can be built from a standard JS array: the Float32Array type.
+Thankfully, the solution to both problems exist in something that can be built from a standard JS array - the Float32Array type.

 Great!
-Now we have data in a GPU-friendly format, but still in main RAM and not GPU accessible VRAM.
-To move the code over, create a WebGLBuffer object and fill it with data using the bufferData command.
+Now we have data in a GPU-friendly format, but still in main RAM and not GPU memory.
+To move code over to GPU VRAM, create a WebGLBuffer object and fill it with data using the bufferData command.

 const triangleGeoBuffer = gl.createBuffer();